Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 <hr>

-# Model installation and running
+# Model Installation and Running

 ## Preparing your machine
 Atlantis can be run on Linux, windows, and MacOS operating systems.
 Depending on your operating system Atlantis requires the a number of packages and libraries to be installed.
-This includes software that operates as: (i) a compiler, (ii) to check out the code (an SVN platform), and (iii) to a NetCDF file system.
+This includes software that operates as:
+  1. a compiler,
+  2. An SVN platform to check out the code, and
+  3. A NetCDF file system.

   Please read the instructions for your operating system for more details [below](Specific-instructions-for-Operating-Systems).

-## Checking out the Atlantis code.

-The source code can be accessed through a SVN platform.

 **Note**
 > Remember that if you want a copy of the Atlantis main code you will need to go